coderefinery/git-intro/_episodes/04-staging-area.md

 ## Staging everything

-- Sometimes you want to stage all modifications
+Sometimes you want to stage all modifications.
-- No need to stage them one by one
+No need to stage them one by one:

 ```shell
 $ git add -u
 ```

-- Also removals of tracked files are then automatically staged
+Also removals of tracked files are then automatically staged.

 ---

-## Exercise
+## Homework

 - Prepare **one** nice commit to the guacamole recipe by staging **several** small changes.
 - When doing this experiment with `git diff` and `git checkout <path>` to get a feel for checkpointing.